Viagra Alternative by Ray Sahelian, M.D. Natural Alternative to Viagra - Buy Viagra Alternative

 Viagra (sildenafil), approved by the FDA in 1998, has been the most popular sex pill for the treatment of erectile dysfunction.
 Viagra works very well in dilating blood vessels in the genital region leading to an erection or increased blood flow to the vaginal tissues, however this blue sex pill does little to directly increase libido or sexual arousal.
 The effect of Viagra is often noticed within an hour after taking a pill of 50 or 100 mg, and ease of erection may last up to 12 hours.
 Side effects of Viagra include headache, flushes, nasal congestion or runny nose, malaise, nausea, changes in blood pressure, irregular heart beats, visual disturbances including rare cases of blindness, and chest pain.
 Viagra may cause stickiness of blood platelets.

-Trimetazidine, a drug that prevents heart-related chest pain, is a better choice than "nitrate" drugs, such as Nitro-DUR and Isordil, for men with heart disease who are taking Viagra (sildenafil).
+Trimetazidine, a drug that prevents heart-related chest pain, is a better choice than "nitrate" drugs, such as Nitro-DUR and Isordil, for men with heart disease who are taking sildenafil.
 There have been concerns about dangerously low blood pressure when Viagra is combined with nitrates, yet many men with heart disease are currently seeking treatment for erectile dysfunction.

 Viagra and fertility

 Laboratory studies conducted at Queen's University Belfast, UK suggest that taking the erectile dysfunction drug Viagra may negatively affect sperm function and possibly male fertility.
-Dr. David R. J. Glenn and colleagues observed that exposure of cultured sperm to Viagra, compared to no exposure, led to a "sustained enhancement of motility," both in numbers of progressively motile sperm and their velocity.
+Dr. David R. J. Glenn observed that exposure of cultured sperm to Viagra, compared to no exposure, led to a "sustained enhancement of motility," both in numbers of progressively motile sperm and their velocity.
 Exposure to Viagra -- at concentrations equivalent to the average maximum total blood concentration present 30 minutes after a single oral dose of 100 milligrams -- also caused a premature "acrosome reaction."
 Acrosomes are structures that cover the head of the sperm and contain a variety of enzymes that help the sperm penetrate the outer membrane of the egg.
 Fertility and Sterility, May 2007.

 Natural Viagra Alternative Update